 YOUNG DANCERS

-For young people with some movement or dance experience to attend both facilitated and peer to peer sharing sessions and experiment with Aerial and Choreography in contemporary dance.
-The young dancers are working towards a self choreographed performance, keep your eye open for details!
+This programme is ideal for young people with some movement or dance experience to attend both facilitated and peer to peer sessions and experiment with aerial and choreography in contemporary dance.

 RUSTY FROG YOUTH THEATRE